Let's be brutally honest for a second: picking the right SEO software in 2026 can literally make or break your entire digital marketing strategy.

 Ahrefs Strengths

-- Best-in-class backlink index and discovery
+- Hands down, the best backlink index and link discovery engine available.

 Ahrefs Weaknesses